kko-smol/fpv-aerobatics/README.md

 # fpv-aerobatics

 FPV-Aerobatics - AR project, where you fly on your plane or quad by virtual track with checkpoints.
+ + H264 DVR.

 Hardware:
   - orange pi zero or other embedded linux system with support V4L2 and EGL\GLES2 GPU